Towards Inadequately Pre-trained Models in Transfer Learning: Results and Analyses

-In this subsection, we empirically visualize deep features of the best FE model (at 5 epoch) and the fully pre-trained one (at 200 epoch).
+In this subsection, we empirically visualize deep features of the best FE model (at the 5th epoch) and the fully pre-trained one (at the 200th epoch).
 The model is pre-trained on CIFAR10 and then transferred to MNIST, by both FE and FT.
 Deep features on the last convolutional layer of ResNet-18, produced by MNIST images, are extracted and dimensionally reduced to a 2-d space with t-SNE\cite{van2008visualizing}.
 The FE performances are 96.47$\%$ and 88.47$\%$, and the FT performances are 99.30$\%$ and 99.46$\%$(in this experiment we use the full version of MNIST).
 As can be seen from the top two plots in Figure~\ref{feature}, the visualization result is consistent with the transferring performance.
-When directly using the pre-trained model to extract features, data points in embedding space of the 5-epoch model are clustered better, especially for categories corresponding to index 1 and 6; while fully pre-trained model produces a more chaotic feature distribution that many data points are entangled with their incongruent neighbors.
+When directly using the pre-trained model to extract features, data points in the embedding space of the 5-epoch model are clustered better, especially for categories corresponding to index 1 and 6; while the fully pre-trained model produces a more chaotic feature distribution that many data points are entangled with their incongruent neighbors.
 However, the situation becomes reversely when the whole model is fine-tuned.
-There exist couples of misclassified data points in the feature space of 5-epoch model, while the fully pre-trained model provides highly tight and discriminative features.
-This phenomenon is somehow surprising because this means a better initialization, i.e., more discriminative features, could lead to worse fine-tuning performance.
+There exist a couple of misclassified data points in the feature space of the 5-epoch model, while the fully pre-trained model provides highly tight and discriminative features.
+This phenomenon is somehow surprising because this indicates that a better initialization, i.e., more discriminative features, might lead to worse fine-tuning performance.